ChooZoo/x100_MR/README.md

 # x100_MR
-Gazebo model x100 robota sa Velodyne laserom i custom svijetom
+Several packages for ROS (noetic) used for Gazebo simulation of xmachines x100 UGV in a custom world.

+#